stuartellis/tf-tasks/README.md

 - [Task](https://taskfile.dev)
 - [Terraform](https://www.terraform.io/) 1.11 and above or [OpenTofu](https://opentofu.org/) 1.9 and above

-You only need Python and Copier to create projects from this template.
-The tasks in the template do not use Python or Copier.
+The TF tasks in the template do not use Python or Copier.
 This means that they can be run in a restricted environment, such as a continuous integration job.

 I recommend that you use a tool version manager to install copies of Terraform and OpenTofu.
 Consider using either [tenv](https://tofuutils.github.io/tenv/), which is specifically designed for TF tools, or the general-purpose [mise](https://mise.jdx.dev/) framework.
 The generated projects include a `.terraform-version` file so that your tool version manager can install the Terraform version that you specify.